 Ethics and continuing professional development underlie professionalism.
 Under our Membership Pathway, all members commit every year to following our Code of Ethical Conduct and completing 40 hours of continuing professional development.

-We ask our members to make their annual commitment to professionalism each year.
+We ask our members to make an annual commitment to professionalism every year.
+This includes:

-- In January we ask members to confirm they've carried out 40 hours of continuing professional development in the previous year.
+- Asking members to confirm they've carried out 40 hours of continuing professional development in the previous year.

-- In November, we'll ask members to commit to following our Code of Ethical Conduct over the next year.
+- Asking members to commit to following our Code of Ethical Conduct